-VIRTU FINANCIAL, INC. AMENDED AND RESTATED 2015 MANAGEMENT INCENTIVE PLAN EMPLOYEE

-RESTRICTED STOCK AWARD AGREEMENT
+VIRTU FINANCIAL, INC. AMENDED AND RESTATED 2015 MANAGEMENT INCENTIVE PLAN RESTRICTED STOCK UNIT AND COMMON STOCK AWARD AGREEMENT

-THIS RESTRICTED STOCK AWARD AGREEMENT (the "Agreement"), is entered into as of February 27, 2020 (the "Date of Grant"), by and between Virtu Financial, Inc., a Delaware corporation (the "Company"), and Brett Fairclough (the "Participant").
+THIS RESTRICTED STOCK UNIT AND COMMON STOCK AWARD AGREEMENT (the "Agreement"), is entered into as of February 1, 2021 (the "Date of Grant"), by and between Virtu Financial, Inc., a Delaware corporation (the "Company"), and Douglas A. Cifu (the "Participant").

-WHEREAS, the Company has adopted the Virtu Financial, Inc. Amended and Restated 2015 Management Incentive Plan (the "Plan"), pursuant to which Restricted Stock (the "Restricted Shares") may be granted;
+WHEREAS, the Company has adopted the Virtu Financial, Inc. Amended and Restated 2015 Management Incentive Plan (the "Plan"), pursuant to which shares of Class A Common Stock and Restricted Stock Units ("RSUs") may be granted; and